Adaptive Spatio-temporal Estimation on the Graph Edges via Line Graph Transformation: Methodology

-Assuming that the edge signals are noisy, we can model the noise on the nodes $\boldsymbol{\omega}_n[t]$ by a few i.i.d.
-Gaussian distribution with zero mean.
+Assuming that the edge signals are noisy, we can model the noise on the nodes $\boldsymbol{\omega}_n[t]$ by Gaussian distributions with zero mean.
 Missing node observations can be modeled using a masking matrix $\mathbf{M}$, where the $i^{th}$ diagonal is an indicator of whether the $i^{th}$ node is missing or not.
-The signal on the nodes with missing value and noise at time $t$ is then $\boldsymbol{y}_n[t] = \mathbf{M}(\boldsymbol{x}_n[t]+\boldsymbol{\omega}_n[t])$.
+The signal on the nodes with missing value and noise at time $t$ is then

 Notice that the missing nodes can also follow a predefined sampling strategy in order to maximize the desired properties of graphs or to enforce spatial domain sparsity \cite{di2018adaptive_sampling}.
-In LGLMS, a similar data model $\boldsymbol{y}_e[t] = \mathbf{M}(\boldsymbol{x}_e[t]+\boldsymbol{\omega}_e[t])$ is used for the edge signals.
+In LGLMS, we will adopt a similar data model for the edge signals:

 Assuming that the signal of interest is a time-varying edge signal $\boldsymbol{x}_e[t]$, if the edges of $\mathcal{G}$ are mapped to the nodes of $\mathcal{G}_{LG}$, we can process the edge signal as node signals.
-In most cases, a graph shift operator is required in the GSP algorithm, which can be either the Adjacency matrix or the graph Laplacian matrix \cite{Ortega_2018}.
+In most cases, a graph shift operator is required in the GSP algorithm, which can be either the adjacency matrix or the graph Laplacian matrix \cite{Ortega_2018}.
 Choosing $\mathbf{L}_{LG}$ as the graph shift, spectral domain operations on the edges can be defined again using the GFT on $\mathcal{G}_{LG}$:

 Afterward, we can process the time-varying signals using the following model: